AOSSIE-Org/Info/GoogleSummerOfCode.md

 Google allows different project sizes and lengths.

-AOSSIE strongly prefers **Large** projects with a duration of **22 weeks**.
+AOSSIE strongly prefers **large** projects with a duration of **22 weeks**.

-Larger projects are better, because the administrative overhead is the same, independently of the project size, but a larger project size allows more significant contributions.
+Larger projects are better, because the administrative overhead is the same independently of the project size, but a larger project size allows more significant contributions.
 This is better both for AOSSIE and for the contributor, who will have more interesting results to show.

 A duration of 22 weeks allows recovery from unexpected challenges (roadblocks in the project itself, personal issues, health issues, communication delays, ...).
 We strongly encourage that you select 22 weeks as the duration for your project, but plan to complete most of it in the first 12 weeks (during the summer vacation period, when you are likely to have more free time).